DoumanAsh/yukikaze/README.md

 **Q:** Why not just use [reqwest](https://github.com/seanmonstar/reqwest)/[actix-web](https://github.com/actix/actix-web)/[mio_httpc](https://github.com/SergejJurecko/mio_httpc)?

-**A:** Reqwest doesn't use rustls, actix-web client comes with lots of server code and mio_httpc is unknown beast to me(I just found out about it when created Yukikaze).
+**A:** Reqwest API sucks, actix-web client comes with lots of server code and mio_httpc is unknown beast to me(I just found out about it when created Yukikaze).

 - - -